YangVincent/text-yelp/README.md

 ####Usage Instructions
 Currently, the responses are being caught with a heroku server.
 This won't always work, since it is free.
 The requirements.txt holds pip3 dependencies needed for heroku.
+Whenever a push is made from this branch, unit tests will be run with Travis CI.
+If those all pass, it will be deployed on Heroku.
-Also, heroku gives a key value storage for API keys.
-This file is the ```.env``` file, and isn't added to git due to the gitignore_global.
+~Also, heroku gives a key value storage for API keys.
+This file is the ```.env``` file, and isn't added to git due to the gitignore_global.~
 [Heroku Server](https://yelp-and-chill.herokuapp.com)

 ####Developer Notes